geeknik/my-awesome-stars/topics.md

 ## vpn

+- [netbirdio/netbird](https://github.com/netbirdio/netbird) - Connect your devices into a secure WireGuard®-based overlay network with SSO, MFA and granular access controls.
 - [octelium/octelium](https://github.com/octelium/octelium) - A next-gen FOSS self-hosted unified zero trust secure access platform that can operate as a remote access VPN, a ZTNA/BeyondCorp architecture, API/AI gateway, a PaaS, an infrastructure for MCP & A2A a
 - [g1ibby/auto-vpn](https://github.com/g1ibby/auto-vpn) - A simple, all-in-one tool for deploying on-demand WireGuard VPN servers on popular VPS providers—no ongoing subscriptions, effortless management, and automatic cleanup when you’re done.
 - [orhun/dnsleaktest-tui](https://github.com/orhun/dnsleaktest-tui) - A proof-of-concept TUI for testing DNS leaks & running traceroute